 Sure, you can hire a professional (and pay for it) but sometimes it just makes more sense to tackle the project yourself.
-Here are a list of ideal home improvements that are currently hot in the market.
+Here is a list of ideal home improvements that are currently hot in the market.

 Ready To Buy Your First House: Tired of Wasting Money

 This sign might seem obvious but until you’ve owned your own house, you probably are not familiar with how owning a house can save you money.
 There are actually a couple of ways.

 First, there’s a very, large tax deduction, that only homeowners get, on their mortgage interest.
 Depending on your situation, this could save you thousands of dollars in taxes each year.